tomtar00/Eklipse/README.md

 premake5 vs2022
 ```

-6. In Visual Studio 2022 press `F5` to compile the editor.
+6. Open the project with Visual Studio 2022 and press `F5` to compile the editor.
 The `prebuildcommands` from premake scripts will try to run `python3` scripts on your machine.
 For that to work, make sure that you have installed [python](https://www.python.org/downloads/).

 ## Dependencies